adeonir/resume/readme-en.md

 Portuguese - Native

-English - Intermediate reading and writing, basic in dialogue
+English - Intermediate for reading and writing, beginner in dialogue